TianhengQin/WebServ/config-files/README.md

 - `autoindex` - Enables or disables the directory listing output.

+- `alias` - Defines a replacement for the specified location.

 - `cgi` - Maps a response file extension to a CGI script.

 - `return` - Sends an HTTP response with a specified status code and optional URL.